 4. Samui Airport (USM)

+One of the historical tourist places in Pondicherry which you must incorporate in your itinerary is Gingee Fort.
 This is one of the most beautiful airports in the world.
 The airport leaves a lasting impression on its visitors with tasteful wooden interiors.
 Taxis are pretty cheap here and one can hire rentals to reach their stay conveniently.
 Sea connections and ferries are available easily too.
 Direct flights to Kuala Lumpur, Singapore, Phuket, and Bangkok are available from here.

 You can enjoy a traditional Thai massage at the airport and it has some of the choicest holiday item stores.
 The airport greets its travelers with total warmth and hospitality and there are complimentary snacks, beverages and wifi at the departure.
 Out of all the airports in Thailand, this one is on our list because of its impeccable design!